AmbulanceZho/pcpart-cli/README.md

-A open-source unified PC parts database
+# A Unified Open-Source PC Parts Database

+This is an open-source database containing technical specifications for consumer PC parts.

-All data within database is public factual data manually inputted from AMD, Nvidia, Intel, and their respected AIB partners product pages.
+All data within the database consists of **publicly available factual information**, manually collected from official product pages of **AMD, Intel, NVIDIA**, and their respective AIB (Add-In Board) partners (e.g., ASUS, MSI, Gigabyte, etc.).

+No proprietary benchmarks, copyrighted material, or third-party review data is included.

+This project is intended for educational, personal, and development use.
+Please review the license for usage terms.